TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 >  - If the selected subnet is not connected to an internet gateway, you need to set up NCR service gateway and OBS service gateway.
 >  - These two service gateways are used to get the images/binaries required for NKS cluster configuration and basic features.
 >  - If you delete the service gateway that was set up when the cluster was created, the cluster will not work properly.
+>  - If the service gateway set up when the cluster was created has been deleted, you must re-configure the service gateway for each cluster.
+>  - The cluster's service gateway can be re-configured by clicking the **Change** button next to the service gateway query result on the cluster's **Basic Information** tab.
 >
 > You should not change the Internet gateway connectivity for the subnet you set when you created the cluster.
 >  - The registry to receive the image/binary depends on whether the subnet you set up when creating the cluster is connected to the internet gateway or not.